VD44/Derivative-Trading-Algorithm-Monitor/README.md

 ```

 ### Request and Send Dashboard Data
-Second, in order to populate the dashboard that displays the available strategies a get request will be sent to ```statsUrl``` expecting to receive a response as such:
+Second, in order to populate the dashboard that displays the available strategies, the application sends a request to ```statsUrl``` expecting to receive a response as such from the server:
 ```typescript
 [
   {